 - Activation.
 If a user has created an account but doesn’t use your product within the first week, create an activation campaign.
 As part of this campaign, you can automatically send emails with login information, instructions on how to get started, and demo videos.
 You can also invite customers to a one-on-one meeting to introduce them to the product or answer any questions;

 - Retention.
 If your existing customer subscription expires, and they haven’t used your product in a while, you can remind them about yourself via a retention campaign.
 In these emails, you can talk about new features and introduce customers to scheduled updates;

 - Surprise.
 You can encourage your customers with occasional gifts.
-These emails are easy to automate, and you can use anything as a gift – from a year’s subscription to a gift card or discount.
+These emails are easy to automate, and you can use anything as a gift – from a year’s subscription to a marketing gift card or discount.